 Upon completion of this course, a tax return preparer should be able to:

-- Identify the principal individual income tax changes brought about by new tax legislation;
+- Identify the principal individual income tax changes brought about by recent legislation;

 - Apply the inflation-adjusted and other limits to the proper preparation of taxpayers’ income tax returns;

 - Recognize the federal income tax filing statuses and the criteria for their use;